n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 #### 2.6: Reph ####

-Sixth, initial "Ra,Halant" sequences that will become "Reph"s must be tagged with `POS_RA_TO_BECOME_REPH`.
+Sixth, initial "Ra,Halant,ZWJ" sequences that will become "Reph"s must be tagged with `POS_RA_TO_BECOME_REPH`.

-> Note: an initial "Ra,Halant" sequence will always become a "Reph"
+> Note: an initial "Ra,Halant,ZWJ" sequence will always become a "Reph"
 > unless the "Ra" is the only consonant in the syllable.

 #### 2.7: Post-base consonants ####